Managing Small Projects—Instructor-Led Virtual

-Project Managers and lots of other professionals are asked to manage small projects every day.
-Often an individual is managing several projects at the same time.
+Project Managers and other professionals are asked to manage small projects every day.
+Often, an individual is managing several smaller projects at the same time.
 These projects require a more flexible, less formal approach to project management.
-Many business analysts, marketing analysts, and software developers are expected to manage their own projects while also performing much of the project work as a key team member (or the only team member).
+Even business analysts, marketing analysts, and software developers are expected to manage their own projects, while also performing much of the project work as a key team member—or the ONLY team member.

-Balancing the role of project manager and team member is easier with an understanding of how to tailor project management basics.
-This course uses the IIBA's Business Analysis Core Concepts Model to help students consider all of the important aspects of their small project and develop a project plan based on its unique needs.
-Students will also learn to assess risks, negotiate for resources, create a schedule, and manage the completion of small projects.
-Students will receive a free copy of PM Crash Course: What Really Matters When Managing Projects for free as part of course registration.
+Balancing the role of project manager and project team member is much easier with an understanding of how to tailor the basics of project management.
+In this course, students will learn to develop a project plan, assess risks, negotiate for resources, create a schedule, and manage the completion of small projects.
+Students will also receive a copy of PM Crash Course: What Really Matters When Managing Projects for free as part of course registration.

-- Learn to develop a realistic project schedule by defining work, dependencies, and estimating accurately.
+- Develop a realistic project schedule by defining work, managing dependencies, and estimating accurately.

-- Use checklists to quickly analyze business needs, assess risks, and negotiate for resources.
+- Use simple checklists to analyze business needs, assess risks, and negotiate for resources.

-- Tailor proven project management techniques to small projects.
+- Adapt the formal process for project management techniques to small projects.

 - What is a project?